exercism/v3/languages/swift/exercises/concept/loops/.docs/instructions.md

 - The ranking level of each child can be encoded by using the magic hash to transform the ID into a hashed ID.
 - The ranking level can then be extracted from the hashed ID.

-## Tasks

 ## 1. Hash the IDs from the database

-Your first task is to implement the function `hashIDs(\_:) which, given an array of ID numbers, takes each ID, transforms it with Santa's magic hash, and constructs a tuple of the original ID and the hashed ID, returning an array of these tuples.
+Your first task is to implement the function `hashIDs(_:)` which, given an array of ID numbers, takes each ID, transforms it with Santa's magic hash, and constructs a tuple of the original ID and the hashed ID, returning an array of these tuples.

 Santa's magic hash is implemented by multiplying the ID by the magic constant _p_ and taking the remainder modulo another magic constant, _m_.
 This year, you are given the following magic constants: